Edge-computed Shaking Intensity Parameters and Structural Damage Detection: Application to the Community Seismic Network (CSN)

-Submitted September 7, 2025, SCEC Contribution #14522, 2025 SCEC Annual Meeting Poster #TBD
+Submitted September 7, 2025, SCEC Contribution #14522, 2025 SCEC Annual Meeting Poster #226

-10-story steel building structural health monitoring: CSN data recorded at the 10-story cold-formed steel building at the NHERI@UCSD shaketable present a real-world test of the structural health monitoring capabilities of the CSN hardware and software architecture that carries out continuous recording.
-In June 2025, over 15 large-amplitude shake tests using scaled earthquake ground motion inputs were conducted at the 10-story on the shaketable.
-At least three tests were large enough to produce a significant amount of damage to the building.
-Preliminary findings of frequency domain response observations from the shake tests show a permanent reduction of ~15% in the fundamental, first, and second overtones of the building’s resonant frequencies that are likely the result of shaking-induced damage inside the building.
+10-Story Steel Building Shake Tests at UCSD Shake Table: Continuous CSN data recorded on 75 accelerometers at the 10-story steel building constructed at the large outdoor shake table at UC San Diego presented a real-world test of the structural health monitoring capabilities of the CSN hardware and software architecture.
+Eighteen shake tests using scaled earthquake ground motion inputs were conducted at the 10-story on the shaketable.
+Multiple resonant modes of the building are identified from both quiet and shake test times.
+During shaking, building resonant frequencies drop transiently by as much as 50% and then recover, though often not to pre-shaking levels, suggesting permanent damage.
+At least three shake tests were large enough to produce a significant amount of damage throughout the building.
+Across all tests, a permanent reduction of 10-20% accumulated in the fundamental, first, and second overtones of the building’s resonant frequencies.

 Citation

-Kohler, M. D., Guy, R., Banda, E., Clayton, R. W., Yu, E., & Husker, A. L. (2025, 09).
-Edge-computed Shaking Intensity Parameters: Application to the Community Seismic Network (CSN).
+Kohler, M. D., Guy, R., Banda, E., Clayton, R. W., Yu, E., Husker, A. L., Zhang, S., Guo, H., Sorosh, S., Zhang, C., & Hutchinson, T. (2025, 09).
+Edge-computed Shaking Intensity Parameters and Structural Damage Detection: Application to the Community Seismic Network (CSN).
 Poster Presentation at 2025 SCEC Annual Meeting.

 Related Projects & Working Groups